ibot-geoecology/myClim/Reference_Manual_microclim.md

 ## Description

-Function add sensor to locality with snow detection
+Function add sensor to locality with snow detection.

 ## Usage